 Ms. Sneed opened one of the binders and looked inside.
 Sure enough, all of the student sheets were stored in plastic page protectors – with the answer key as well.
 This gave Ms. Sneed some food for thought.

 Idea #2 – Use a Stand-Alone Filing System

-Do you have a class that’s hard to organize?
-Do you need to share materials with another adult in the room (paraprofessional, student teacher, co-teacher, etc.)?
-Try a stand-alone filing system.
+Next, they visited Mr. Aker’s classroom.
+“If you need to share materials with another adult in the room (paraprofessional, student teacher, co-teacher, etc.), try a stand-alone filing system.
 I use this handy file box for my math class.
 It helps me organize daily warm-ups, exit tickets, and assignments for two math groups, remediation and enrichment (ready if needed), standards checklists, and more.
 My paraprofessional and I can simply walk up and find what’s needed at a moment’s notice.
-It’s a lifesaver!
+It’s a lifesaver!”

 Idea #3 – Organize Your Desktop

 “Now let’s go to my classroom,” said Mrs. Brown.
 They mosied down the hall then settled in front of Mrs. Brown’s computer.
 “What’s on your desktop?” she asked.
 “A rat’s nest of random documents?
 It’s time to get organized.
 First, create a folder for each subject you teach under Documents.
 In each of those folders, create additional folders for every topic (or standard) you teach.
 It won’t take long to reorganize your files, and you’ll be glad you did.
 No need to search your computer for lost files!
 You now know where to look.”